Ekluv/Social-Media-WebApp-Django/README.md

 Instructions

 1. clone the repository.
-2. run command "pip install -r requirements.txt" on windows cmd and "pip install -r requirements.txt" on linux terminal.
+2. run command "pip install -r requirements.txt" on windows cmd and "sudo pip install -r requirements.txt" on linux terminal.
 3. cd to src folder.
 Then run command "python manage.py runserver".
 4. Open the link in browser.